Best WordPress Security Practices for Multiple Client Sites (2026)

 6. Disable XML-RPC and Directory Browsing

-- Disable XML-RPC: This feature is primarily used for mobile publishing, but it is also a major factor in brute-force attacks.
+- Disable XML-RPC: This feature is primarily used for mobile publishing.
 If not explicitly needed, use your security plugin to disable it entirely.

 - Disable Directory Browsing: Configure your server (via .htaccess) to prevent visitors from viewing directory contents (e.g., /wp-content/plugins/).
 This stops hackers from scanning for vulnerable files.